hihinsonli/01PROJECT-Serverless-User-API/README.md

-# Project 01 - Serverless Framework Requirement
+# Project 01 - Serverless Framework

 **Scenario**:
 You are a DevOps engineer at a startup building a serverless REST API for a microservices-based application.
 Your task is to set up the infrastructure and deployment pipeline to support the development team.
 The API will be built using AWS Lambda and API Gateway, with a focus on serverless architecture and observability.